deejax/project0/README.md

 There is also the sass style sheet named mystyle.scss.

-Please note: Github didnt automatically covert the .scss file to .css to have to pre-complie and upload.
+Please note: Github didnt automatically covert the .scss file to .css so I had to pre-complie and upload.

 Also the web pages doesnt exactly reflects all the styles when hosted in github. but locally everything looks fine.